faytey/Clinex/README.md

 ## Events

-The contract emits the following events:
+The contract emits this event:

-- `TransferFrom`
-- `Transfer`
 - `Mint`
-- `Withdraw`
-- `Approval`

-These events can be used to track various activities on the contract.
+This event can be used to track minting activities on the token contract.

-## Contributing

-Contributions are welcome!
-Please follow the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License